-While there are clearly many similarities between the Rogue Euro and the classic IWF training bars, I can safely say that knurling is not one of them.
-Rather than going with the standard semi- to super-aggressive knurl pattern typical of most elite training bars (Eleiko, WerkSan, ZKC), Rogue opted to tone their knurl down a little and go with something a tad milder and more refined.
+While there are clearly many similarities between the Euro and the IWF training bars, I can safely say that knurling is not one of them.
+Rather than going with the usual semi- to super-aggressive knurl pattern typical of most elite training bars (Eleiko, WerkSan, ZKC), Rogue opted to tone their knurl down a little and go with something a tad milder and more refined.

 You can see that these two knurl patterns (above) are like night and day.
 Both offer secure grips, but they feel completely different in the hands.
-While technically the Euro is more comfortable to hold on to for longer, I wouldn’t suggest that this comfort alone makes the Euro superior to the Eleiko.
+While technically the Euro is bit more comfortable to hold on to for longer, I wouldn’t suggest that this comfort alone makes the Euro superior to the Eleiko.
 Then again, I’m also not going to tell you that the Eleiko knurl is better than the Euro’s.
-Arguments can be made for either of these knurling patterns/depths, and only you can decide which one would better suit you.
+Arguments can be made for both of these knurling patterns, and you alone can decide which one would better suit you.

 I look at it like this.
-The classic, aggressive knurl on training bars is not only very secure at high weights, but it has the added benefit of preparing you and your hands for the competition bars.
-Milder knurls like what’s on the Euro still offer a firm grip, but make for much more comfortable long training sessions – though they may require more chalk over the length of your session.
-If you don’t train to compete, then there isn’t any reason to be uncomfortable during your workouts.
+The classic, aggressive knurl on training bars is not only very secure at high weights, but it has the added benefit of preparing you and your hands for the IWF bars (the Comp bars).
+Milder knurls like what’s on the Rogue Euro still offer a firm grip, but make for much more comfortable long training sessions – though it may require more chalk over the length of your session.
+If you don’t train for competitions, then there isn’t any reason to be uncomfortable during your workouts.
 Also, who doesn’t use chalk anyway?

-If you’ve already adapted completely to bars like the Eleikos or WerkSans, you might find bars like the Euro to feel insubstantial despite their adequate holding power.
+If you’ve already adapted completely to bars like the Eleiko or WerkSan, you might find bars like the Euro to feel insubstantial despite their adequate holding power.
 That is to say, it just won’t feel the same to you.
-If that’s the case, why change anything?
+If that’s the case, why change?
 Go with what you know.

-Oh and not that it matters, but if it were my decision to make, I’d have slapped the same exact knurl that’s on the Rogue Chan Bar onto the Rogue Euro (just the knurl itself, not the custom placement.)
-I think that would have been perfect for this bar; a nice compromise between the current medium knurl and the typical uber-aggressive knurls.
-Not that anyone asked me. =P
+And not that it matters, but if it were my decision to make I’d have slapped the same exact knurl that’s on the Chan Bar or SS Ohio onto the Rogue Euro.
+I think that would have been perfect for this bar; a nice compromise between the current ‘standard’ knurl and the typical uber-aggressive knurls.
+Not that anyone asked me (wah wah).

 Rogue Euro – Whip

 The Rogue Euro is a whippy bar; definitely above average in terms of elasticity.
-There is an obvious springiness to it that makes it feel like a premium piece of equipment, and considering that you pay a premium price for it, this is good news.
+There is an obvious springiness to it that makes it feel exactly like the premium piece of equipment the price implies.
+Considering that we pay a premium price for it, this is good news.

 Rogue Euro – Finish

-The Euro is completely finished in a polished chrome, and in my opinion this bar is simply beautiful.
-It may even be more attractive than my previous favorite, the American Barbell Pro SS… maybe.
-Tough call.
+The Euro is completely finished in polished chrome, and in my opinion this bar is simply beautiful.
+It may even be more attractive than my previous favorite, the American Barbell Pro SS.
+Maybe; I don’t know – tough call.

 There’s not much that I can say about the finish from a technical standpoint.
 It’s basically a flawless finish.
 I can find no imperfections on my personal Euro, and the few reviews that have been left all seem to indicate that the reviewer is more than impressed with the bar’s aesthetics.

-Above I included one of Rogue’s pictures of the Euro rather than a picture of my own Euro simply because my camera doesn’t do this bar justice, and even though this picture is probably touched up to some degree, it still very accurately portrays how beautiful the Euro is in person.
-Its practically art.
+Above I included one of Rogue’s pictures of the Euro rather than a picture of my own Euro simply because my camera doesn’t do this bar justice, and even though this Rogue picture is probably touched up to some degree, it still very accurately portrays how beautiful it is in person.
+Its practically art – functional art.

 Rogue Euro – Pros, Cons, and Summary

-All-in-all, I think Rogue did an amazing job with this bar.
-As someone who has always thought of Rogue as the leading CrossFit equipment supplier and a mere dabbler in the actual sport of Olympic weightlifting, I am happy to see them produce a bar that indicates that they can do way, way more than dabble.
+At the end of the day I think Rogue did an amazing job with this bar.
+As someone who has always thought of Rogue as the leading CrossFit equipment supplier and a mere dabbler in the actual sport of Olympic weightlifting, I am happy to see them make a bar that indicates that they can do way, way more than dabble.
 If your only exposure to Rogue is their basic bushing bars and some bumpers, then you’re in for quite the surprise with the Euro.

-As always, if you own the Euro and want to contribute some of your own feedback or thoughts, feel completely free to do so in the comments.
+As always, if you own the Rogue Euro and want to contribute some of your own feedback or thoughts, feel free to do so in the comments.
 Also, social shares are appreciated greatly.